 Schedule Slip: For a very long time, Dan was all over the place, barely squeezing out two strips a week.
 Grace's birthday party was one of the worst.
 He eventually started falling into "No set schedule, but frequent updates," but eventually started updating every weekday (sometimes skipping Wednesday if it's a bad week).

 Technology Marches On: At Grace's birthday party (written in 2005), Sarah brings a camera, and mentions that it has a 512 Mb memory card.
-While a memory card that size isn't completely obsolete yet, it's still quite a small card by today's standards.
+Ten years later, finding a retailer selling one that was less than 8GB would be a challenge.

 After big storylines, Shive often does a few strips detailing the planning process.
 After Painted Black, he noted that originally it was going to be Vlad hunting Grace instead of Hedge, leaving a trail of corpses across the countryside.
 Considering that the arc is already one of the least favorite among the fandom due to Cerebus Syndrome, you can understand why he didn't want to make it even darker.